 Lack of muscle control in motor neuropathy can also make you more prone to falling and other injuries.
 Remove loose objects or obstacles such as rugs in your home to reduce your chance of tripping.

-The prognosis for peripheral neuropathy depends on the underlying cause.
-In general, if a problem can be identified early and treated successfully, the prognosis is very good - for example, vitamin B12 deficiency.
+The outlook (prognosis) for peripheral neuropathy depends on the underlying cause.
+In general, if a problem can be identified early and treated successfully, the prognosis is very good.
 However, in severe neuropathy, even if the underlying cause is found and treated, nerve damage can be permanent.

 Can peripheral neuropathy be prevented?